 Snapdragon SoC guide: All of Qualcomm’s smartphone processors explained

 The OnePlus 8T is plenty fast for anything and everything you’d use it for.
 Our OnePlus 8T review unit was the lesser 8GB RAM and 128GB storage model.
 It felt silky smooth throughout the review period.
 I played a combination of 2D and 3D games, scrolled endlessly through social media, and took a load of photos.
 Nothing was able to slow the OnePlus 8T down.

 Of course, there are now Snapdragon 888-powered phones to choose from, all of which technically outperform the OnePlus 8T.
 That said, the real-world differences will only really be noticed by die-hard power users.
 The Snapdragon 865 chip is still plenty powerful for a modern phone.

 Battery: A day and a half on a charge

 The battery has been bumped to a 4,500mAh cell, which provides solid battery life throughout.
 On heavier days, I saw almost six hours of screen-on time with 20% of the battery left over.
 On lighter days, this phone was a two-day device.
 My usage included a mix of LTE and Wi-Fi connectivity, 50-100% brightness, and a solid half-hour of video consumption per day.

-Like other Snapdragon 865 phones, the OnePlus 8T supports 5G connectivity of the sub-6GHz variety.
+The OnePlus 8T also supports 5G connectivity of the sub-6GHz variety but not mmWave.